-Working from home is a huge relief for many people who do not enjoy the corporate driven environments that dictate most workplaces.
+Working from home is a huge relief for many people who do not enjoy the corporate-driven environments that dictate most workplaces.
 You have absolutely no control over the design and colors in your workplace, which can significantly impact your productivity and personal wellbeing.

 However, even when you work from home you need to make sure your office is conducive to the work you do.
-It doesn’t matter if your home office is a personal space or you intend on allowing access to clients and customers.
+It doesn’t matter if your home office is personal space or you intend on allowing access to clients and customers.
 The bottom line is an organized and well-designed home office will help ensure you work to your full potential.

 When you decide to work from home there is always the temptation to fill your office with every piece of equipment on the market.
 However, it is important to work smart when utilizing your space.
 Only purchase office equipment you are actually going to use.
 For instance, you don’t need a large networked printer if you are the only person who needs printouts.

-Footprint is another important consideration when buying office equipment.
+The footprint is another important consideration when buying office equipment.
 When working from home you will have limited office space.
 Filling it up with office equipment that is surplus to requirements is counterproductive.
 When you are trying to focus on your daily tasks, a crowded office does not help.
 Instead, prioritize creating a system that allows you to easily perform working tasks and find the items you need to complete your work.

 Color Schemes Matter